GenSpectrum/LAPIS-SILO-e2e/README.md

 Note that failing tests can lead to Docker containers that remain running.
 You can stop these containers by running `npm run dockerDown`.

-Also, tests can be rerun without restarting all containers by calling `vitest` after `npm run dockerUp` directly.
+Also, tests can be rerun without restarting all containers by calling `npm run testRunner` after `npm run dockerUp` directly.

 ## Configuration